ecies/rs/README.md

 For key derivation functions on shared points between two asymmetric keys, HKDFs are [proven](https://github.com/ecies/py/issues/82) to be more secure than simple hash functions like SHA256.

+### Why use XChaCha20-Poly1305

+XChaCha20-Poly1305 is resistand to timing based side channels unlike AES.
+If you don't care about AES hardware acceleration use XChaCha20-Poly1305.

 ### Cross-language compatibility

 All functionalities are mutually checked among [different languages](https://github.com/ecies): Python, Rust, JavaScript and Golang.